ipspace/blog/content/posts/2021/06/use-best-tool-for-job.md

 ---
+date: 2021-06-03 07:00:00+00:00
+networking-fundamentals_tag: deep
+tags:
+- IP routing
+- networking fundamentals
-title: "Routing Protocols: Use the Best Tool for the Job"
+title: 'Routing Protocols: Use the Best Tool for the Job'
-date: 2021-06-03 07:00:00
-tags: [ IP routing, networking fundamentals ]
 ---
 When I wrote about my sample OSPF+BGP hands-on lab on LinkedIn, someone couldn't resist asking: